jonathan-portillo/jonathan-portillo/README.md

-# jonathanportillo

-## About Me

--Welcome to my github account, my name is Jonathan.
-I am a native New York City Full-Stack Web Developer
+# Welcome to my Github ::wave::!!

+My name is Jonathan Portillo.
+I'm a native Afro-Latino New Yorker and a full-stack developer looking to expand my software knowledge.
+- I am currently a student at Lambda School
+  - Completed
+-
+-
+-
+-